kubesphere/ks-installer/README.md

 - Helm Version: `>= 2.10.0` (excluding 2.16.0), see [Install and Configure Helm in Kubernetes](https://devopscube.com/install-configure-helm-kubernetes/);
 - CPU > 1 Core, Memory > 2 G;
 - An existing Storage Class in your Kubernetes clusters.
+> - The CSR signing feature is activated in kube-apiserver when it is started with the `--cluster-signing-cert-file` and `--cluster-signing-key-file` parameters, see [RKE installation issue](https://github.com/kubesphere/kubesphere/issues/1925#issuecomment-591698309).

 1. Make sure your Kubernetes version is greater than 1.15.0, run `kubectl version` in your cluster node.
 The output looks like the following:
 ```bash